Categories

 Grave of William Halmesco in the Mount Hebron Cemetery.
 Source: Joel Rubin/Pete Rushefsky.

 With William gone, Matty got married to her cousin Bernard Halm (1920–1985), Alexander’s son who had arrived from Egypt, in Brooklyn in 1954.
-Born in Vienna, Bernard doesn’t seem to have ever worked as a musician.
+Born in Vienna, the family said he played in King Farouk‘s orchestra and left during the process of expulsion or exclusion of Jews from Egypt.
+They noted that Farouk helped pay for his departure.
 According to the 2006 profile of Matty, Bernard spoke nine languages and worked as an interpreter in a Manhattan hotel.

 Detail of US Customs ship manifest showing the arrival of Bernard and Mina Halm, children of Alexander Halm, from Port Said in August 1951.
 Note that they are listed as stateless people.
 Source: Ancestry.com.